ibexa/documentation-user/docs/content_management/collaborative_editing.md

 Then, in a pop-up window, you can invite users to newly created session.

-!!! note

-    Only the owner can invite other users and initiate collaboration session.
-    You can only invite users with Collaboration permissions to access the shared content.
+You can only invite users with permissions to access the shared content.
 Users without permissions are grayed out and you can't select them and invite them to the session.

 You can invite two types of users:

 - **Internal** - by searching their name or email address.
 These users can either edit the content item or preview it, depending on your choice.
+Their account permissions determine whether they can invite additional users.

 ![Internal users - invitation](img/invite_internal_user.png)